Arturios-prog/SportClubWarehouseManagement/README.md

 ﻿# Welcome to a Sport Club Warehouse Management System!
-The aim of this project is to demonstrate my skills as a beginner developer.
-This project may not contain every aspect of my knowledge, but I hope that everything that is present here will satisfy a potential Employer enough.

 ## Functionality
 This project modulates a situation where a sport club requires a system for managing clients and sport goods.
 This system is made for employees only.